Cumrun Vafa

-Cumrun Vafa (کامران وفا, /fa/; born 1 August 1960) is an Iranian-American theoretical physicist and the Hollis Professor of Mathematicks and Natural Philosophy at Harvard University.
-In October 2025, Vafa was appointed the Timken University Professor at Harvard, the highest distinction a faculty member can receive at the University.
+Cumrun or Kamran Vafa (کامران وفا, /fa/; born 1 August 1960) is an Iranian-American theoretical physicist and the Hollis Professor of Mathematicks and Natural Philosophy at Harvard University.
+In October 2025, Vafa was appointed the Timken University Professor at Harvard, the highest distinction a faculty member can receive at the university.

 Early life and education

 Cumrun Vafa was born in Tehran, Iran on 1 August 1960.
 He became interested in physics as a young child (with such questions as why the moon did not fall from the sky), and developed his interest in math in high school, fascinated by how mathematics could predict the movement of objects.

 He graduated from Alborz High School in Tehran and moved to the United States in 1976 to study at university.
 He received a B.S. in mathematics and physics from the Massachusetts Institute of Technology (MIT) in 1986.
 He received his Ph.D. in physics from Princeton University in 1988 after completing a doctoral dissertation, titled "Symmetries, inequalities and index theorems", under the supervision of Edward Witten.